curtjenk/ticket-fix/README.md

 * [morgan] -
 * [Q] - A library from promises
 * [BCrypt] - Encryption
+* [FontAwesome] - icons that are svg format used as fonts
+* [Fontastic] - Created custom fontastic font

 ### Installation
   - Requires MySql installation.